Cairns & the Tropical North City Guide

 Quick facts

-• Cairns is the primary gateway to the Great Barrier Reef, the world's largest and most diverse coral reef system.
+- Cairns serves as the premier gateway to the Great Barrier Reef, the planet's largest and most vibrant coral reef system.

-• It is the only place on Earth where two UNESCO World Heritage sites—the reef and the Wet Tropics—meet.
+- It is the only destination on Earth where two UNESCO World Heritage sites—the reef and the Wet Tropics rainforest—border each other.

 Top attractions & tours